jaxxstorm/leebriggs.co.uk/_posts/2022-09-05-authenticating-to-aws-the-right-way.md

 Before I go off into a rant about why AWS authentication is broken by default, I'd like to talk about where [AWS Identity and Access Manager's](https://aws.amazon.com/iam/) responsibilities lie.
 The same service, _IAM_, is largely responsible for both authentication and authorization within AWS.
 Let's define those before we explain IAM's role.

 Authentication is the mechanism by which you tell a service _who you are_.
 The most common form of authentication is a username and password, but there are many other ways of providing authentication like [AWS access keys and secret keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
-You send your credentials over to a service and it verifies that those credential are correct.
+You send your credentials over to a service and it verifies those credentials are correct.
 As an aside here, one of the biggest problems with the internet is that credentials are designed to verify who you are but don't actually verify the person owning the credentials is the person who's supposed to.
 [Multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) is designed to help with this, but there's still lots of room for improvement.

 Authorization is the way the service knows _what you're allowed to do_.
 An AWS IAM policy is a document that give you the ability to dictate that once someone or something has authenticated to AWS, this is the actions they're allowed to perform.